nirwo/sequence/README.md

    - Shutdown Sequence
    - Cluster Nodes (if applicable)

+## CSV Import

+The application supports two methods of CSV import:

+1. Quick Import: Uses the example CSV format
+2. Mapped Import: Allows you to map any CSV format to the application's fields

+### Example CSV Format

+Download the example CSV template (`example_import.csv`) which contains the following fields:
+- System Name
+- Application Name
+- Check Type (ping/http)
+- Target URL/IP
+- Database Name
+- Database Type
+- Mount Points (semicolon-separated)
+- Owner
+- Shutdown Sequence
+- Cluster Nodes (comma-separated)

+### Custom CSV Import

+For custom CSV files:
+1. Click "Import" → "Map & Import CSV"
+2. Select your CSV file
+3. Preview the data
+4. Map your CSV columns to the application fields
+5. Click Import

+The mapping interface will attempt to automatically match fields with similar names, but you can adjust the mapping as needed.
+Fields can be skipped by selecting "-- Skip Field --" in the mapping dropdown.

 ## Monitoring Features

 - Status indicators (green for up, red for down)